yashpolke/VEX-fx/README.md

-# VEX-fx
+# VEX
-houdini fxtd vex codes
+Houdini vex for point and prim wrangles.